PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 #### UI Rule
 - [Mockup flow](https://drive.google.com/drive/u/0/folders/17Ff2xnS75P8vtvBbys3SfoOHqHZfJdk8)
 - Tooltip message for Individual when Joint have household: `This Individual is associated with Joint.
 So you can't change household details from here.
-You can change it at Jouint level only`.
+You can change it at Joint level only`.
 [See this](https://drive.google.com/file/d/11LgjAFXjUsXe5_GunMv_9j0tk9CjZPvg/view?usp=sharing)
 - Tooltip message when entity is marked as deceased/terminated: `This entity is Terminated/Deceased.
 So you can't change it`.
 [See this](https://drive.google.com/file/d/1e4LdgYZt31iA7fisnyIGF3Q377hjfXGR/view?usp=sharing)
 - Placeholder message in `Clarius Team` tab when there is no household and service team is assigned:
   - Individual & Joint: `No Household/Service Team Assigned`